A Long Time In The Making

 - - - - - - -

-Many of my favourite bands and musicians have already retired (or even expired) after careers spanning many decades.
+Many of my favourite bands and musicians have already retired (and many even expired) after careers spanning many decades.
 Some of the (often talented) musicians that I used to jam with, gave music away a long time ago and don't even play an instrument any more.
 I've never stopped playing, I just had a career doing other things like illustration and Graphic Design.
 Now, my focus is once again on my music.

 If nothing else, it should be a lot of fun!